 With all that in mind, we went through MLB.com and pulled the home states (or countries) of every player on the 40-man rosters for each team.

+We found 22 players from the state of Illinois, the 6th most of any state.
 It’s probably not surprising that Chicago is the most represented city with 6 guys.
 Only two other cities, Naperville and Park Ridge have more than 1.

 Here are the 22 guys representing the state of Illinois on MLB Rosters at the start of the 2023 season including what town he’s from and what team he plays for.